grpc/grpc-go/examples/features/name_resolving/README.md

 ## What is a name resolver

 A name resolver can be seen as a `map[service-name][]backend-ip`.
 It takes a service name, and returns a list of IPs of the backends.
-A commen used name resolver is DNS.
+A common used name resolver is DNS.

 In this example, a resolver is created to resolve `resolver.example.grpc.io` to